JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/04-Free/02-Why-Use-the-Free-Monad/21-Defining-Modular-Monads-via-Free.md

 (4, Memory 5)
 -}
 ```
 Why is this useful?
-Because it guarantees that a computation as modeled by the `Free` monad, based on the types (e.g. the operations) in its `Coproduct`, will only do specific computations (e.g. read data) and not others (e.g. overwrite data).
+Because it guarantees that a computation as modeled by the `Free` monad, based on the types (e.g. the operations) in its `Coproduct`, will only enable certain effects (e.g. read data) and not others (e.g. send HTTP requests).

 ## Interpreting Free Monads